Frkaan/Bitirme-Projesi/README.md

 * Move Mouse - Coordinates will be determined by tip of your index finger
 * Left Click - Tap thumb with middle finger
-* Right Click - Tap thumb with middle finger
+* Right Click - Tap thumb with ring finger
 * Hold Left Click - Tap and hold thumb with little finger

 ### Draw Function